 And there are other benefits- people who meditate regularly have been found to focus better, keep calm, and make better decisions in stressful situations.
 We also have evidence that you can let go of extra weight much easier when your stress levels are down.
 You don’t have to meditate every day but the more frequently you do it, the better you’ll get.
 Take it from me, even five minutes can work wonders for your mental and physical health.
 These are the kinds of meditations I use myself, and do with my clients to bring about energy, focus, confidence, competence, and calmness.

 The above meditation is yours to listen to and use, for free.

 I created the three meditations below for specific purposes: 1) manifesting an optimal day; 2) going within to get answers to difficult questions; and 3) rejuvenating your body and mind.
 We start with a relaxation and then go into the specific mental exercise at the end.
 Please note I am not a psychologist, I’m an exercise physiologist.
 These meditations are based on sports-psychology visualizations, but I cannot guarantee any results.
-What I do know is my clients and students really like them, and I use them myself and get my own great results.
+What I do know is my clients and students really like them and find them life-changing.
+I use them myself and get my own great results.
 You may want to see how they could benefit you!
 Click the link to get the meditation.

 Meditation can be an amazing manifestation tool.
 For years elite athletes have been taught how to envision their perfect shot, perfect goal, perfect game, in order to realize that vision, play their best, and win.
 You can use these very strategies to be YOUR best.
 This meditation can be extremely useful if you have an important event coming up in your future.
 It can also work wonders to make an average day better-than-average.